Paul has been a passionate fan of Scotch whisky for over thirty years. Born in the UK, he currently lives in Florida.

-Nowadays there are many distilleries exporting single malts all over the world.
+Nowadays there are many distilleries exporting single malts all around the globe.
 Below is my personal list of what I believe to be the 5 best single malt Scotch whiskies.

 - Aberlour 18 Year Old: Creamy and Fruity